MP Estate Planning UK

 Key aspects of remaindermen include:

-• Entitlements are subject to the terms of the trust
+• Their entitlements are subject to the terms set out in the trust deed

 Individuals as Beneficiaries of a Trust

-Beneficiaries of a trust can include a range of individuals and organisations.
-When setting up a trust, it’s crucial to understand who can benefit from it and how they can benefit.
+Beneficiaries of a trust can include a broad range of individuals and organisations.
+When setting up a trust, it’s important to understand who can benefit and how the trust type affects their rights.

 Family Members